 Department of Justice is now the Department of Communities and Justice.
 Find out more >

-This is an example of a response to a letter of demand.
+This page has an example of a response to a letter of demand.
 It is important to write your letter using your own details and based on your own circumstances.
-If you need more help, get legal advice.
+If you need more help, you should get legal advice.

 Case study - Rob and Mick

 Rob parked his car at a shopping centre.
 After checking his mirrors, Rob slowly reversed out of a parking spot at the shops when he suddenly felt a bump.
 Rob had run into a car that was behind him.
 Rob does not have comprehensive car insurance.
 Rob tried to resolve the dispute with Mick and sent him a letter of demand to pay for the cost of repairs to his car.
 Mick responds to the letter of demand.

 Rob Taylor 4/20 Lea Street Croydon NSW 2132

 RE: CAR ACCIDENT - TUESDAY 1 DECEMBER 20xx